 PHP v/s ASP.Net: Untangling the Threads of Web Development

 A lot has been said and done while comparing PHP with ASP.NET for web application development and taking a call as to which platform to use, especially while developing web platforms.
 Most of the comparisons made online are biased as authors put their thoughts around their preferred platform.
-Moreover, with timely upgrades and improvements done to both PHP and ASP.net development platforms, the comparison becomes obsolete.
+Moreover, with timely upgrades and improvements were done to both PHP and ASP.net development platforms, the comparison becomes obsolete.

-In this blog we will see how these two platforms fare against each other in the present day.
+In this blog, we will see how these two platforms fare against each other in the present day.
 However, before moving into the comparison, let’s have a quick run through these platforms.

 What is PHP?

 PHP is a versatile programming language.
 Basically a server-side scripting language, PHP has been designed for web development purposes.
 However, it is also used for general programmings like C# and other languages.
 The difference is here is that PHP is not an Object-oriented programming language.

 In any case, there are not many use cases where PHP is not used for web development but for any other programming need.

 What is ASP.net?

 Apples to Oranges- At the onset of our analysis, we would like to stress upon the fact that in order to compare two things, we must ensure that both are similar.
 However, there is a widespread misconception treating PHP and ASP.NET web development similarly.

 They are not apple to apple in similarity.
 PHP is a programming language.
 ASP.NET is NOT a programming language.
 The language used for ASP.NET web development is generally C#.